decant09/machu-picchu-game/README.md

 experience I had with some friends travelling through South America.
 ### User Stories
 #### First Time Visitor Goals
-- I want know what the application is about on first viewing.
+- I want to know what the application is about on first viewing.
 - I want clear descriptions as to what my input options are at each point in the game.
-- I want to know if I have entered in the wrong value in the input area.
+- I want to know if I have entered the wrong value in the input area.
 - I want to tailor the game to include my name.
 - I want the text to be laid out in such a way that improves readability.
 - I want to know if the game has ended and if I have won or lost.
-- At the puzzle point of the game I want to know what guesses I have made so far and how many attempts I have left.
+- At the puzzle point of the game, I want to know what guesses I have made so far and how many attempts I have left.
 - I want to be able to quit the game at any point.
 #### Returning Visitor Goals
 - I want an option to be able to play the game again when I reach the end.
-- I want variety in the game so that there are different outcomes based on choosing different optins.
+- I want variety in the game so that there are different outcomes based on choosing different options.
 #### Frequent Visitor Goals
 - I want variety in the puzzle games that are presented (future implementation).
 ### Design
 The appearance of the game is simple.
-The default black background and white text appearance is used.
-I used appropriate spacing in the text to improve readability as the game progesses.
+The default black background and white text appearance are used.
+I used appropriate spacing in the text to improve readability as the game progresses.
 Simple ASCII artwork is used for the banner at the beginning of the game above the introduction for the win and lose screens.
 The terminal is also cleared at each junction of the game to improve the experience for the user.
 #### Mind Map
 To better understand the flow of the game I created a mind map.
 This shows the direction each level of the game takes upon the user choosing the available option at each step along the way.
 ![](/docs/mind_map/mind_map.jpg)
 #### ASCII Art
-The art style chosen is called 'pyramid'.
-It was chosen as it mimics peaks which draws from the fact that game is about hiking to the summit of Machu Picchu.
+The art style chosen is called "pyramid".
+It was chosen as it mimics peaks which draws from the fact that the game is about hiking to the summit of Machu Picchu.
 - Game banner
 ![](/docs/screenshots/ascii_art/game_banner_art.png)
 - You win